-The coronavirus state of emergency is still in effect.
+The coronavirus state of emergency is still in effect, and cases are increasing.

 There is neither a cure nor a vaccine.
 Consumers will continue to struggle with unemployment and lost wages and may have difficulty meeting the payment obligation that allows them to keep from being disconnected or terminated from the PIPP program.
-Therefore, the PUCO should modify its order allowing Columbia to require consumers to make payments strictly in accordance with PIPP guidelines or be dropped.

-22 See Ohio Admin.
+27 See Ohio Admin.
 Code 4901:1-18-12(D)(2).

-23 Ohio Admin.
+28 Ohio Admin.
 Code 4901:1-18-12(D)(3).